 Best fine dining in Chicago

-Chef/mastermind Grant Achatz serves food the likes of which you’ve never seen.
+Culinary mastermind Grant Achatz uses his three-Michelin-star restaurant in Lincoln Park as a stage.
 Sit back and enjoy the show, a well-orchestrated ride that plays with textures, temperatures and notions of “normal” cuisine, while somehow remaining grounded in season, flavor and flawless execution.
 Past menu stunners have included squab with peppercorn custard, sorrel and strawberries and cocoa-coated watermelon with cubed Kobe beef.
 But you never know what dish will steal the show when you’re in the audience.

 We can appreciate the mission that fuels this Douglas Park restaurant: "Make fine dining cuisine and service approachable and fun instead of pretentious and stuffy."
-Inside the unmarked building, guests are treated to a multi-course menu that's priced at $155 per person.
-The resulting experience is part dinner party, part performance, which makes for a deliciously entertaining night out.
+Inside the unmarked building, guests are treated to a multi-course experience that's part dinner party, part performance, which makes for a deliciously entertaining night out.
 Though menu components shift with the seasons, diners can expect to taste the restaurant's playful spin on French fries and ice cream, which is inspired by none other than McDonald's.
 We won't ruin the surprise, but let's just say it's not your typical fast food preparation.

-Chicago has a few small, far from downtown places where chefs have carved out personal enclaves for high-level fine dining.
-But perhaps none were born with the maturity and finesse of this 34-seat, off-the-beaten-Lincoln-Square-path BYOB from husband-and-wife Chris and Nina Nugent.
-Chris, a veteran of Les Nomades, brings precision to every dish on the nine-course, $135 tasting menu.
+Chicago has a few far-flung places where chefs have carved out personal enclaves for high-level fine dining.
+But perhaps none were born with the maturity and finesse of this 34-seat, off-the-beaten-path BYOB from husband and wife Chris and Nina Nugent.
+Chris, a veteran of Les Nomades, brings precision to every dish on the nine-course tasting menu.
 The food is technically flawless, while Nina’s front-of-the-house charm brings the personality.